Parks for Play is an exceptional charity created by families with disabled children, play and youth experts 20 years ago.

 We welcome children and young people with the highest and most complex needs, alongside their siblings to enjoy fun and enriching opportunities which are developed to facilitate playing with their peers and develop their social, emotional and independence skills.

-Parks for Play staff are all trained in safeguarding children, young people and adults and have a legal responsibility to seek further advice from other safeguarding agencies should we be concerned about their welfare.
+Parks for Play staff are all trained in safeguarding and have a legal responsibility to seek further advice from other safeguarding agencies should we be concerned about a child or young person/adult’s welfare

 Parks for Play was created by a group of parents with children on the autism spectrum.
 Large green spaces for their little runners, who had a spirit of adventure bigger than their sense of consequence, made visits to parks more challenging than comforting.